Resources from Your Medical Marijuana Industry Leader

 Alternatively, CBD oil products that are derived from hemp are legal to purchase and use in the United States without a visit to a doctor, a medical marijuana card, or paying a state enrollment fee.
 Made with naturally high-CBD, low-THC hemp, these products contain the same levels of CBD as CBD oils sold in medical marijuana dispensaries.

 How Do You Get Legal Medical Marijuana?

 Medical marijuana is only legally available in the states and territories that have established medical marijuana programs.
 The conditions and ailments that are approved for medical marijuana treatment vary, so you’ll need to first determine whether your condition is included on your respective state’s list of qualifying conditions.
-For up to date information on state medical marijuana laws and included conditions, visit our education page.
+For up to date information on state marijuana laws, visit our Where is Marijuana Legal? page.

 The rules and requirements for acquiring legal medical marijuana also fluctuate widely between each individual state and territory.

 In general, you’ll need to visit your doctor who, if feeling that you and your condition would benefit from medical marijuana, will write you a recommendation.
 Because the FDA does not consider marijuana an approved medication, your doctor cannot prescribe it and your insurance will not cover it.
 Your doctor’s recommendation, however, authorizes you to move forward in the approval process.

 In some states, like California, a signed doctor’s recommendation (and a state photo ID) is enough to gain access to medical marijuana dispensaries (authorized marijuana distributors) and offers some protections for patients when purchasing and transporting their marijuana.